About Amanita Muscaria

 What Are Amanita Muscaria Mushrooms?

-Amanita muscaria—commonly called the fly agaric—is one of the most recognizable mushrooms in the world.
-With its bright red cap dotted with white spots, it’s the mushroom of fairy tales, Christmas cards, and video games.
-Yet behind its iconic look lies a fascinating and complex history.
-This mushroom is psychoactive, but not in the same way as psilocybin mushrooms.
-First, Amanita muscaria is a microdosing mushroom and is not recommended in larger quantities.
-At microdose levels, its effects may include dreamy euphoria and relaxation while in larger quantities it may lead to nausea, lack of coordination and intense disorientation.
+People looking to buy Amanita muscaria should learn what they can about this mushroom.
+It's a psychoactive mushroom, but not in the same way as psilocybin mushrooms which are considered psychedelic (more info below on the difference in active compounds below).
+Amanita muscaria is widely considered a mushroom best suited for microdosing and is not recommended in larger quantities.
+At microdose levels, its effects may include dreamy euphoria and relaxation.
+In larger quantities it may lead to nausea, lack of coordination and intense disorientation.
 To understand Amanita muscaria more fully, we need to look at its history, chemistry, cultural role, and the effects it has on the human body and mind.

 A Brief History